MarcusHSmith/marcusmth-nextjs/content/blog/typescript-partials-2019-12-28.md

 On the retrieval side, it needed to determine what interface to `Zoo` json conforms to.
 One solution was to check every field against what was provided but that would be expensive and not scalable.
 The solution was to have a key for each interface and check if is in the interface.

 Each Animal type is given a field to reference its interface.
 Sharks are given `typeIsShark` while Eagle are given `TypeIsEagle`.
+These are both set to optional.
 On retrieval at runtime the interface can be checked with `"TypeIsEagle" in arg` and then displayed accordingly.

 ```
 import React from "react"